Cybersecurity In-Depth: Feature articles on security strategy, latest trends, and people to know.

 Professional sporting events have long been prime targets for violent attacks and terrorism, given their vast audiences.
 In recent years, these events have become targets of cyberattacks as adversaries exploit venue operations to disrupt events, abuse payment systems for fraud, breach networks to steal data, and take advantage of how athletes interact with fans.

 "We've done pretty well so far," said Betsy Cooper, director of the Aspen Institute tech policy hub, during a panel at the 2024 Aspen Cyber Summit in Washington, DC.
-Despite the expanded threat, operators of major franchises, leagues, and international events (such as the Olympic games in Paris) believe their proactiveness has prevented devastating events that other industries have faced.
+Despite the expanded threat, operators of major franchises, leagues, and international events (such as the Olympic Games in Paris) believe their proactiveness has prevented devastating events that other industries have faced.

 1. Athletes Need More Training

-Athletes are increasingly relying on social media and technology platforms to engage with fans and develop their brand.
-"I represent a lot of athletes, and a lot of them depend heavily on social media to build their brand and build their audience," Jaia Thomas — founder of Diverse Representation, a group of African American agents, attorneys, managers, PR reps, and financial advisors for athletes and entertainers — said during the panel discussion.
+"I represent a lot of athletes, and a lot of them depend heavily on social media to build their brand and build their audience," said Jaia Thomas — founder of Diverse Representation, a group of African American agents, attorneys, managers, PR reps, and financial advisers for athletes and entertainers — during the panel discussion.
 "A lot of mistakes happen along the way, and they're not always the most tech-savvy people."

-These athletes are also quite young and may be unaware that using these platforms exposes them to potential ransomware attacks or increased risks of being doxxed.
-"You're talking about kids, for the most part, that make up these teams, and the education piece needs to be strengthened," Eric Tysarczyk, senior vice president of the National Hockey League, said on the panel.
+"You're talking about kids, for the most part, that make up these teams, and the education piece needs to be strengthened," said Eric Tysarczyk, senior vice president of the National Hockey League, during the panel.

 2. Event Attendees Are Vulnerable